manal-makho/Exploring_Bikeshare_Dataset/README.md

-This is Manal Abo Makho.
+This is Manal Ibrahim Abo Makho.

 ### Date created
 This project created in july 2024.